25 Writing Competitions for High School Students in 2025

 Submission Fee: N/A

-• Anthem: Essays must be written in English only and between 600 and 1,200 words in length, double-spaced
+Guidelines: Essays must be written in English only and be between 600 and 1,200 words in length, double-spaced

-In this essay competition, students pick one of three prompts about a topic related to Ayn Rand’s books and write an essay that goes through three stages of grading.
-Students are graded on their clarity, organization, understanding, and ability to stay “on topic.”
+In this essay competition, students pick one of three prompts about a topic related to Ayn Rand’s book, Anthem, and write an essay that goes through three stages of grading.
+Students are graded on their clarity, organization, understanding, and ability to stay on topic.

 Type: Poetry